-All staff should read Part One and Annex B (option - Annex A for those not working directly with students) and staff can find a copy on the staff safeguarding notice board.
+All staff should read and confirm understanding of Part One and Annex B (option - Annex A for those not working directly with students) and staff can find a copy on safeguarding notice board.

 Prevent Duty Guidance - England and Wales

 Covers the duty of schools and other providers in section 29 Counter Terrorism and Security Act 2015, to have due regard to the need to prevent people being drawn into terrorism.